sxzhang25/product-manifold-learning/README.md

 python run_experiments --generate_data
 ```

-Ommitting the `--generate_data` flag will run the experiments without pre-generating the data (e.g. if the data has already been generated once).
+Omitting the `--generate_data` flag will run the experiments without pre-generating the data (e.g. if the data has already been generated once).

 To run the algorithm on a geometric dataset, use `run_synthetic.py` on the appropriate parameters `.json` file.